d4l3k/fn.lc/content/post/diy-self-driving.md

 I’m also planning on doing more improvement to clean up the point clouds more so I can improve the model accuracy.
 The depth model I’m using can’t handle dynamic objects so something like [https://arxiv.org/abs/2110.08192](https://arxiv.org/abs/2110.08192) or [https://arxiv.org/abs/2107.07596](https://arxiv.org/abs/2107.07596) may work better for this situation.

+A small 3d labelling tool would also be really useful for extending this work to support other birdseye view models such as road lines.

 Thanks for reading this far!
 Happy to answer any questions or comments :)